 Please email firstname.lastname@example.org if you require further guidance or clarification.

 Workshops for each of the modules are led by tutors who are specialists in their subject areas.
 We ensure that the CIPD and LJMU agreed syllabus is covered and that all course members are clear of the requirements for the assessment of each subject area.

-A variety of learning approaches are used including: electronic resources such as e-journals and resources which can be accessed from on and off-campus; ‘Blackboard’ containing session notes which can be accessed in advance of sessions and module guides including indicative reading lists for each session which allow pre-reading of chapters prior to classes.
+A variety of learning approaches are used including: electronic resources such as e-journals and resources which can be accessed from on and off-campus; ‘Canvas’ containing session notes which can be accessed in advance of sessions and module guides including indicative reading lists for each session which allow pre-reading of chapters prior to classes.

 During the workshop sessions there is a mix of lecturer input; facilitated discussions of organisational approaches, case studies, presentations to develop learning of the whole group; discussion groups around research, journal articles, reading, organisational approaches/practice and case study work.